 We are here!
-Norway.
+We are officially motorhoming in Norway.
 When I quit my job and we decided to travel more, this was top of the list- the place which we needed more than a couple of weeks to explore- and therefore couldn't visit whilst I was in work.
 It's so cool to actually be here!
 Today we're heading towards Sverd i fjell (swords in the rock).
 Watch the video of our visit below

 Day 1- Kristiansand to Stavanger